HeyRV logo

 If you’re traveling with an RV, it’s important to know what to do if your vehicle breaks down.
 First, you should call a towing company specializing in hauling large vehicles.
 The tow operators can take the RV and tow it safely.
 In addition to towing, roadside assistance will provide you with services such as changing a flat tire, checking the brakes’ fluid levels, diagnosing engine troubles, and so on.

 If you reach your destination and your RV is beyond repair or was totaled in an accident, you will most likely want to get rid of it to buy a new one.
+A simple search for “junk travel trailer removal in Wichita, KS“, for example, will bring up countless options.
+However, be aware that many removal services charge a fee.
 Most salvage yards will take your RV, but you’ll lose money in the process, especially if you have to call a towing company again to tow the junk to the yard.

 Call Now Button